 9 REQUIREMENTS

-The physical, mechanical and performance properties of the sealant shall conform to the requirements described in table 1.
+The physical, mechanical and performance properties of the sealant shall conform to the requirements described in Table 1.

 When a primer (see Note) is required by the sealant manufacturer, all tests performed in accordance with this specification shall be performed with the primer.
 When a primer is not required by the sealant manufacturer, all tests performed in accordance with this specification shall be performed without a primer.